mearashadowfax/ScrewFast/README.md

 // Define the string variables title and subTitle for the main heading and sub-heading text. const title: string = "Meeting Industry Demands";
 const subTitle: string =
-  "At ScrewFast, we tackle the unique challenges encountered in the hardware and construction sectors.
-From cutting-edge tools to expert services, we're dedicated to helping you overcome obstacles and achieve your goals.";
+  "At ScrewFast, we tackle the unique challenges encountered in the hardware and construction sectors.";
 ```

 For collections of content like testimonials or statistics, edit the corresponding array of objects: